Remarkable People — We Are a Remarkable Team

 • Maintains neat, chronological clinical documentation of all sessions, contacts, and casework with clients, families and community resources.

 • Ensures that consistent behavioral-based treatment occurs by providing guidance and training to employees for assigned clients.

 • Interacts professionally with parents, school, medical personnel, and others using only excellent interpersonal and customer service skills.

 • Keep abreast of current treatment technology, literature, practices, and regulations.

 • Attends meetings, conferences, and workshops as recommended by the Assistant Director Behavior Support Services.

 • Will adhere to all policies and procedures as defined in the Employee Handbook and Damar Operational Policies and Procedures Manual.

 • Takes pride and ownership in Damar’s facilities and assigned work areas.

-• Reports any suspected exploitation, abuse, or neglect of a child.
+• Completes incident reports, including reporting any suspected exploitation, abuse, or neglect of a client.

 • Performs other duties as assigned.